ScopeLift/kaspa-wallet/README.md

 npm run test:unit

 # Run e2e tests visually and interactively with Cypress
+# For Cypress tests, make sure the app is running on port 8080 with `npm run dev`
 npm run test:e2e

 # Run e2e tests from the terminal with Cypress